amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

             print(title, name, self.curr_index, w, h, total)
 ```

-*Snippet 43 - the start_up method takes the argument values.
-For now we print some other information we got after processing that one image.*
+*Snippet 43 - the `start_up` method takes the argument values.
+For now we print the information we get after processing that one image.*

-Call the startup method, right after the backend property has been set.
+In `main.py` call the startup method, right after the `backend` property has been set.
 Mind you this method will only run, after the UI has fully loaded.

 > main.py